 How do I leave a tip?

-1. By phone at 1-800-222-TIPS (8477).
+1. Phone us at 1-800-222-TIPS (8477).
 This phone number is the same for any Crime Stoppers program across Canada and is directed to a Crime Stoppers call center.
 Your call will be answered by one of our trained tip takers who will not ask you for your name, address, or any other identifying information.
 They do not have call display and will never be able to trace the call back to you.

 What happens next to my tip?